-GANDALF, the Gulf AUV Network, Data Archive and Layer Fusing (http://gandalf.gcoos.org) was conceived as an aid to AUV pilots operating in the Gulf of Mexico.
+GANDALF, the Global AUV Network, Data Archive and Layer Fusing (http://gandalf.gcoos.org) was conceived as an aid to AUV pilots operating in the Gulf of America.
 GANDALF provides real-time vehicle positioning information via a maps-based interface with dashboard display, plots of flight and science sensors, Google Earth KMZ file generation and access to processed data files.

 GANDALF is equipped with numerous layers that can be individually displayed on the base map.
-Each layer’s transparency can be individually adjusted allowing for ‘mash-ups’ of layers.
-Provided layers include CONUS NEXRAD, GOES visible and GOES infrared satellite images, sea surface temperature and chlorophyll images from the University of South Florida, sea surface heights from CCAR and NOAA raster navigational charts.
+Each layer’s transparency can be individually adjusted.
+Provided layers include CONUS NEXRAD, GOES visible images, MODIS sea surface temperature and chlorophyll images, SST imagery from LSU, and USF SST and chlorophyll products.

-In addition to the observational layers several model outputs are provided including the Naval Research Lab’s ensemble of sea surface velocity, sea surface temperature and sea surface elevation.
+In addition to the observational layers several HYCOM model outputs are provided including velocity, sea surface temperature, salinity and sea surface elevation.
 During a deployment NetCDF files are created from uploaded glider data files and uploaded to the IOOS Glider DAC.

 GANDALF incorporates Argo float data via the Argovis project: https://argovis.colorado.edu/.
+Both standard and BGC floats are supported.
 Floats within a select bounding box are queried and displayed on GANDALF, with both historical and last profile plots available for users.
 The Argo float data obtained from the Argovis project has been invaluable during hurricane seaons, as the floats provide crucial in-situ observations that can be correlated with uncrewed systems operating in the same area.
 The model comparison team uses GANDALF as their primary visualization tool and having the Argo data available has improved the comparisons.

 GANDALF provides post-processing of mission data for AUV operators.
 Binary data files and text log files are downloaded from operator’s servers and publication quality plots are generated.
 Mission files are permanently archived on the GANDALF server.